fvinodh1978/PythonProjects/README.md

 	git config --global color.ui auto

-SETUP & INIT
-Configuring user information, initializing and cloning repositories git init initialize an existing directory as a Git repository
+4. Configuring user information, initializing and cloning repositories, initialize an existing directory as a Git repository

+	git init

-retrieve an entire repository from a hosted location via URL
+5. retrieve an entire repository from a hosted location via URL

 	git clone [url]

-BRANCH & MERGE
+6. BRANCH & MERGE Isolating work in branches, changing context, and integrating changes

+	git branch
-Isolating work in branches, changing context, and integrating changes git branch list your branches. a * will appear next to the currently active branch git branch [branch-name] create a new branch at the current commit
+list your branches. a * will appear next to the currently active branch git branch [branch-name] create a new branch at the current commit